 COVID-19 has changed the way our whole world operates and that includes the 2020 Census.
 This page will be updated as quickly as possible when the Census Bureau announces changes to their projected timeline(s) and programs.
 We hope you all are staying safe during this time.

-The U.S. Census Bureau conducts a census to count every person-both adults and child- living in the United States every 10 years.
+Every 10 years, the U.S. Census Bureau conducts a population count to determine how many individuals (adults and children) are currently living in the United States.
 The data collected during the census is used in a variety of ways that affect decisions regarding community services provided to residents and the distribution of more than $675 billion in federal funds to local, and state governments each year.
-This funding supports local programs for schools, health care, community assistance, infrastructure and more.
+This important funding supports local programs for public schools, health care, community assistance, infrastructure and more.
 The census also determines the number of representatives each state will have in Congress.
-State legislative districts and local political boundaries are redrawn using census data, and this data also inform business decisions, policy, community initiatives, and consumer advocacy.
+Census data is used to redraw state legislative districts and local political boundaries, inform businesses where population shifts have occurred, influence policy changes, spark community initiatives, and for consumer advocacy.

 When any Virginian is not counted, we all lose resources.
 Responding to the census helps communities get the funding they need for local public services and helps businesses make data-driven decisions that grow the economy.

 The census determines the resources that go to Virginia to help build roads and infrastructure, support hospitals, and provide public services to children, veterans, seniors and families.

 In 2010, many minority and rural communities were undercounted which left many vulnerable communities without the resources they needed for the next 10 years.
 In 2020, YOU have the opportunity to make sure you are counted!